kevinquan121/OOT_Buyers/README.md

 In this step, the model is recalibrated to incorporate an additional residential zone, luxury housing.
 The code files are included in a separate folder, "Luxury_Housing".
 The way to solve this variation of the baseline model is the same as before.
 The MATLAB code needed for the post-computation analysis is "ModelOfCity_luxury.m".

 ## Other Resources:
-If you need a brief introduction or crash course on computation in Fortran, please refer to the following resources,
+If you need a brief introduction or crash course on computation in Fortran, please refer to the following resources

 A quantitative economics class taught by Jack Favilukis: https://sites.google.com/site/jackfavilukis/teaching/comm590